-- Environmental control issues for energy systems
+- Battery energy storage systems

 The center serves as a generator and catalyst for ideas, a stimulus for interdisciplinary cooperation, and a facilitator for commercialization.
 It provides a base to bring together people from many disciplines to work on specific problems of interest.

 Drawing upon strengths of the people involved in the center, problems may be defined without any particular knowledge of funding.
 The center then seeks out possible funding sources for this work.
 More frequently, since the center does not receive discretionary funding, once funding opportunities become known, focus groups are formed to address these issues.